top of page

 Summer is the main season for full blown Garden Roses many of which are highly fragrant.
 Achillea, Cosmos, Delphinium, Echinacea, Larkspur, Scabious, Stock, and Sunflowers.

-In the UK Peony are generally available for only around 6 weeks maximum from the begining of May and early June so if it is one flower that must be in your Bridal bouquet it is worth considering marrying during those months.
+In the UK Peony are generally available for only around 6 weeks maximum from the beginning of May and early June so if it is one flower that must be in your Bridal bouquet it is worth considering marrying during those months.

 Garden roses, Cosmos, Astilbe, Panicum Grass, Veronica.
 Jessica Reeves Photography